actualizado

 Ayuda

-My farm is finally fenced in, and we're in full swing converting invasive jungle to food forest and planting vegetables!
-You can come here and learn to plant, process and grow many different foods using organic methods.
+My farm is finally fenced in, and in full swing converting invasive jungle to a food forest, and planting all the necessary layers for a self-feeding food system.
+You can come here and learn to plant, process and grow many different foods using organic methods..

 This means there is a lot of: